scala/scala3/docs/blog/_posts/2017-07-12-second-dotty-milestone-release.md

     }
 ```

-Due to new optimizing pattern matcher, dotty now is able to generate the code below without `-optimise`
+Due to the new optimizing pattern matcher, Dotty now is able to generate the code below without `-optimise`

 ```
 // output of 0.2.0-RC1 without -optimise